 While the number of apprentices increased from 2007 to 2012 (438,000), the number of apprentices decreased from 2013 to 419,800 at the start of the 2017 school year.
-Source : Annex to the finance bill for 2019.

 Until 2018, apprentices, CFAs (training provision) and employers of apprentices benefit from the grants or subsidies granted to apprenticeship by the three main financiers, namely the Regions, companies and the State.